AdobeDocs/contributor.en/help/setup/full-workflow.md

 ---
-lastModified: 2018-06-28
 title: GitHub contribution workflow for major changes
-seo-title: GitHub contribution workflow for major changes to Adobe documentation
 description: this article shows you how to use the "major" contributor workflow to make contributions to adobe documentation.
-seo-description: this article shows you how to use the "major" contributor workflow to make contributions to adobe documentation.
 ---

 # GitHub contribution workflow for major changes